abhishekdhameja/Document-Classification-REST-API/Readme.txt

 About:
 Document classification REST Service takes in request to classify a single document and returns the predicted class and confidence.
-The UI also has a feature to test the classifier against supplied test data in csv format.
+The UI also has a feature to test the classifier against supplied test data in csv format(in same format as the provided train data).
 Returns summary of classification and also detailed statistics.

 How to deploy:
-1) Download the documentclassification-api-0.0.1.jar
+1) Download the documentclassification-api-0.0.1.jar (in the target folder)
-2) Place the input csv data file in the same folder
+2) Place the train csv data file in the same folder
 3) run command: java -jar documentclassification-api-0.0.1.jar <train-filename.csv>